lend-invest/react-flexi-table/README.md

   - **Fixed:** The simplest column type.
 A single fixed width.
 Good for columns with data that is always the same on every row. e.g. an image, a 'Delete' button, or 'edit' link.
   - **Fit To Content:** This column type changes the width of the column to fit the biggest piece of content within that content.
 Good for things like status codes, or numbers where you don't want to take up any more space than you need to, but the content should never wrap.
   - **Flexi:** Flexi columns will expand or shrink to fit the available space.
 These are good for long pieces of text such as comments, addresses, and generally things that you are ok with wrapping over multiple lines.
-At least one column should be a flexible column. _This is the default_.
+At least one column should be a Flexi column. _This is the default_.

 ## Usage

 ### Code

-Please see `/demo/src/index.js` for example.
+Please see example `/demo/src/index.js`.

 #### FlexiTable